k0a1a/subnodes-nextcloudpi/README.md

         right-click, 'new file' -> 'ssh' (no extensions)

+* put SDcard into your RPi, and power it on

+* connect RPi using Ethernet to your laptop and enable bridging or internet-sharing between your wireless and ethernet connections

+* ssh to your RPi
+         ssh pi@nextcloudpi.local
+         (password: raspberry)

 * set up your Raspberry Pi with a basic configuration

         sudo ncp-config
+                (Say 'No' at update prompt)
                 CONFIG -> nc-httpsonly -> no

 * wait about 5 minutes until green activity LED stops glowing (system auto-update)